arienedwards/SPLUNK-SIEM-SOC-Threat-Simulation/README.md

-SOC Security Lab: SIEM Infrastructure & Threat Simulation This project documents the design and implementation of a closed-loop Security Operations Center (SOC) lab environment.
+SPLUNK SOC Security Lab: SIEM Infrastructure & Threat Simulation This project documents the design and implementation of a closed-loop Security Operations Center (SOC) lab environment.
 The objective was to engineer a functional SIEM (Security Information and Event Management) pipeline capable of ingesting raw system telemetry and validating that data against simulated adversary activity.

 Tech Stack: